 - Scan and digitally convert essential documents

-- Utilize record management software for documents you need live access to
+- Utilize document management technology for documents you need live access to

 - Make sure to maintain regulatory compliance